Megha849/HygieiaDocs/pages/hygieia/API/api.md

 dbpassword - Property value being encrypted, and hygieiasecret - the secret.

-When you run the API, this secret has to be passed as a System property using `-Djasypt.encryptor.password=hygieiasecret` in order to decrypt the property.
+When you run the API, this secret has to be passed as a system property using `-Djasypt.encryptor.password=hygieiasecret` in order to decrypt the property.

 When using docker, pass the environment variable `docker run -t -p 8080:8080 -v ./logs:/hygieia/logs -e "SPRING_DATA_MONGODB_HOST=127.0.0.1" -e "JASYPT_ENCRYPTOR_PASSWORD=hygieiasecret" -i hygieia-api:latest`.